wptrainingteam/learn-wp-content/block-course-cohort/week-06.md

 }
 ```

 Then, you need to create the callback function, in this case `my_reading_list_render_callback`.
-This function will be responsible for fetching the books from the database, and returning the markup for the block, and it receives the attributes of the block as it's only parameter, which is an array of data.
+This function will be responsible for fetching the books from the database, and returning the markup for the block.
+It receives the attributes of the block as it's only parameter, which is an array of attribute properties and their value.

 ```php
 function my_reading_list_render_callback( $attributes ){